UIUC-iSchool-DataViz/is445_oauoag_fall2022/week02/lecture02.md

 ## In summary: where things will be located:

- * Canvas - where the grades and assignments will be posted
+ * Canvas: https://canvas.illinois.edu/courses/21951 - where the grades and assignments will be posted

- * Course webpage: https://uiuc-ischool-dataviz.github.io/is445_spring2022/ - where lecture slides, notebooks, data & general course info will live.
+ * Course webpage: https://uiuc-ischool-dataviz.github.io/is445_oauoag_fall2022/  - where lecture slides, notebooks, data & general course info will live.

- * Slack: https://is445-spring2022.slack.com - the best place to ask questions
+ * Slack: https://is445fall2022.slack.com - the best place to ask questions in the `#general` channel

 ---